Skip to content

 Slurm's CPU management methods are complex and can quickly become confusing.
 For the purposes of this documentation, we will provide a simplified explanation; those with advanced needs should consult the Slurm documentation.

-Slurm follows a distinction between its physically resources -- cluster nodes and CPUs or cores on a node -- and virtual resources, or tasks, which specificy how requested physical resources will be grouped and distributed.
+Slurm follows a distinction between its physical resources -- cluster nodes and CPUs or cores on a node -- and virtual resources, or tasks, which specify how requested physical resources will be grouped and distributed.
 By default, Slurm will minimize the number of nodes allocated to a job, and attempt to keep the job's CPU requests localized within a node.
 Tasks group together CPUs (or other resources): CPUs within a task will be kept together on the same node.
 Different tasks may end up on different nodes, but Slurm will exhaust the CPUs on a given node before splitting tasks between nodes unless specifically requested.

 A Complication: SMT / Hyperthreading